Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Hybrid Gromov-Wasserstein for Capsules

-\subsection{Proposed Model}
+\subsection{Proposed model}

-We define the capsules of a layer $l$ as an output of our alignment scheme (correspondence) produced by the preceding layer $(l-1)$.
-We propose to learn the optimal transport indicating the relationship (correspondence) between input and each SubCapsule, which leads to a proposed Wasserstein Embedding Module (WEM).
-This problem is defined as
+We propose the Hybrid Gromov-Wasserstein (HGW) framework to obtain meaningful mappings and correspondence between the input and subcapsules.
+To achieve this, we define the capsules of a layer $l$ as an output of our alignment scheme produced by the preceding layer $(l-1)$.
+We present our new formulation and its properties as